dmitryporotnikov/projectvoicelink/README.md

 ## Overview

 This is a C# Telegram bot designed to receive and store voice messages from users, then randomly send back another user's voice message.
+The goal is to simulate "Message in a Bottle", using telegram as a delivery medium.

 ## Dependencies